daroczig/logger/README.md

 #> DEBUG [2018-14-11 02:05:15] How are you doing today?
 ```

-If you want to define the log level in a programmatic way, check out the `log` function, and see `?log_levels` for all the supported log levels.
+If you want to define the log level in a programmatic way, check out the `log_level` function, and see `?log_levels` for all the supported log levels.

+## Log namespaces

+By default, all log messages will be processed by the global logging function, but you may also use custom namespaces (eg to deliver specific log records to a special destination or to apply custom log level threshold) and even multiple loggers as well within the very same namespace (eg to deliver all `INFO` and above log levels in the console and everything below that to a trace log file).
+For examples on these, please see below.

 ## Log message formats

-By default, the `log` function will simply record the log-level, current timestamp and the message after being processed by `glue`:
+By default, the `log_level` and its derivative functions will simply record the log-level, current timestamp and the message after being processed by `glue`:

 ```r
 log_info(42)